 - minimise the items you are bringing to the game; bags will be searched and you may be asked to dispose of items.
 For complete listings, visit your venue website

 Emergency Telephone Numbers Dial 911 for any emergencies while in the United States.
-Should you need consular assistance, keep the details for your closest British embassy or consulate general in the US on hand.
+Should you need consular assistance, keep the details of the British embassy or your nearest consulate general in the US on hand.

 |15 July||Los Angeles Galaxy v.
 Manchester United||Stubhub Center, Los Angeles, CA|

 |15 July||Philadelphia Union v.
 Swansea City||Talen Energy Stadium, Chester, PA|